cr0wst/demo-twofactor/rough-draft.md

 ```

 ## Using the `NexmoVerificationService`
 We're going to use the service for both sending a code and verifying the code.
-Sending a code is done after a successful login.
+Sending a code is done after a successful authentication.

 ### Triggering the Request for Verification
 Let's implement a custom `AuthenticationSuccessHandler` which will be called after the user has successfully authenticated.